RallyTools/RallyRestToolkitForPython/README.rst

 -------------

  * Python 2.6 or 2.7
- * The  requests_ package, 0.8.2 or better
+ * The  requests_ package, 0.9.3 or better
+   Recommend using requests 2.0.0 or better.
+2.0.0 finally includes support for https proxy.
    Developed using requests 0.9.3.
    There are reports where requests > 0.9.3 resulted in connection problems (as in not being able to connect) that may be related to SSL.
 You should be able to use the verify_ssl_cert keyword argument when obtaining a pyral Rally instance to overcome this issue.
-   If you are using requests >- 0.9.3, you must also have certifi-0.0.8 (available on PyPI)
+   If you are using requests < 1.0.0, you must also have certifi-0.0.8 (available on PyPI)

 .. _requests: http://github.com/kennethreitz/requests

 Versions
 --------
+   * 0.9.4 -
+            Adjusted Rally __init__ to accommodate using requests 0.x, 1.x, 2.x versions.
+            Factored out query building and fixed constructing multi condition queries.
+            Added internal convenience method to handle a list of refs to turn them into a list of single key (_ref) hashes.
+            Added UserIterationCapacity to known entities.
+            Upped default WSAPI version in config to 1.43 Support using of https_proxy / HTTPS_PROXY environment variables.
+            Refactored getAllUsers to include UserProfile information with fewer queries.

    * 0.9.3 -
             Fixed Pinger class to use correct ping options on Linux and Windows Updated exception catching and exception raising to Python 2.6/2.7 syntax.